OmerGursoy04/ID3-Decision-Tree/README.md

 Implemented from scratch a binary decision tree classifier (ID3) using information gain (mutual information) with entropy as splitting criterion.
 Features and labels are binary (0/1), input data is a TSV file with a header.
 The tree supports a max depth limit and tie-breaks equal information gain by choosing the smallest column index.

+Goal:
+predicting whether or not a patient has heart disease / predicting whether a customer will make a purchase on an online store and report results

 Features:
 - ID3 training with entropy and information gain
 - Depth constraint (max_depth)